decima/kip/INSTALL.md

 # Installation guide for Kip
-Here is the guide to getting started using KIP.
+Here is the guide to get started using KIP.

 ## Configuration